 The homeless are averse to moving for the same reasons as the rest of us – cost and the stress of adjusting to a new, possibly unknown place – and the suggestion that some have a strategy for moving wherever they can get the most benefits is both unfair and untrue.

 The homeless problem will never go away

-To believe this is to ignore progress that has been made over the last decade in the US, and to believe that living wage jobs, supportive child care, and affordable, accessible healthcare – all attainable goals – wouldn’t, together or individually, help pull many people out of homelessness.
+To believe this is to ignore progress that has been made over the last decade in the United States, and to believe that living wage jobs, supportive child care, and affordable, accessible healthcare – all attainable goals – wouldn’t, together or individually, help pull many people out of homelessness.